veillette/opticsTextbook/content/Chap03Optical_Instrument/OpticalInstruments.md

 Cross section of a human eye (from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Three_Internal_chambers_of_the_Eye.png) by Holly Fischer / CC BY).
 ```

 After passing the cornea, the rays reach the **aqueous humour** ($n\approx$1.336) with the **iris** or pupil.
 It can expand or contract from a 2&nbsp;mm (bright sun) to 8&nbsp;mm (low light) diameter to adapt to the light intensity.
-The iris gives colour to the eye.
+The iris gives color to the eye.
 After the iris, the rays reach the flexible **crystalline lens** which has the size of a bean (9&nbsp;mm in diameter, and 4&nbsp;mm thick in relaxed condition).
 Its index of refraction varies from 1.406 in the centre to 1.386 at the edge.

 ```{figure} Images/Chapter_3/3_06_Focus_in_an_eye_a.png
 ```